 April 4, 2019 Laval to St Cast de Guildo

-Breakfast was delivered in a basket and as we drank coffee by the stove watching a ragondin swim to his home under tree roots at the edge of the lake.
+Breakfast was delivered in a basket and as we drank coffee by the stove a ragondin swam to his home under tree roots at the edge of the lake.
 The woods were full of birdsong: the cuckoo, black cap, song thrush, wren, robin, chaffinch.

-Everyone has heard of Le Mont St Michel and those that haven’t would surely recognize a photo.
-Today we visited.
-We bypassed Laval and then turned off a main road at Chailland ‘ a village of charm’ – the Virgin Mary looked down on us from her perch high on a rock above the village.
-We meandered along country lanes to St James and then on to the end of the road with Le Mont St Michel in front of us
+Back in Lady Pamela who was covered in a light frost, we bypassed Laval and turned off a main road at Chailland ‘ a village of charm’ – the Virgin Mary looked down on us from her perch high on a rock above the village.
+We meandered along country lanes to St James and then on to Le Mont St Michel.

-We took a shuttle bus across, we and a party of Chinese complete with leader and flag.
+We took a shuttle bus to the island along with a large party of Chinese complete with leader and flag.
 Le Mont St Michel is stunning, a monastery and village built on a rock in a bay where the tide rushes in as fast as galloping horses.
-Once a abbey then a prison and now a UNESCO heritage site it is a popular tourist destination.
-Today parties of school children were everywhere, outnumbering even the Chinese.
+Once an abbey, then a prison and now a UNESCO heritage site it is a popular tourist destination.
+Parties of school children were everywhere, outnumbering even the Chinese.
 The school children were barefoot and bare legged out on the sand, many such groups were gathered like little bunches of sticks out in the vast bay.
 It was a cold day and I did not envy them.
 The Chinese like us, preferred a visit to the Abbey, an austere place of gothic stone rooms and arches.
 Lesser black backed and herring gulls filled the skies landing to take crisps from the school children.
-A tiny dunnock hid in the hedges below the Abbey walls.
+A tiny dunnock sheltered in the hedges below the Abbey walls.
 We walked up and down many steps trying to imagine a life of work and prayer.

 Back in Lady P we drove along the coastal road passed St Mayo and had a long and frustrating search for somewhere to spend the night which brought us finally to a cosy little gîte ‘Entre Terre et Mer’, at St Cast de Guildo.
 We were able to walk to a local restaurant for our best meal yet of fried scallops followed by fruit crumble.